Connect and give

 Be safe and have a plan

-- Worksafe – this site has all the documents and plans for a comprehensive health and safety plan
+- For all the documents and plans you need for a comprehensive health and safety plan go visit Worksafe

 Rest and take notice